snowan/AI-trending-topics-crawler-and-publisher/PRDs/AI-trending-topics-crawler-and-publisher-refined.md

        - [Source 1](https://link1.com) (Likes: 1234, Retweets: 56)
     ...
     ```
-  - Each category should be a clear section, with up to 10 topics per category, each with its sources and engagement metrics.
+  - Each category should be a clear section, with up to 10 topics and 3–5 resources per category, each with its sources and engagement metrics.

 #### 4. GitHub Integration